tjungbauer/blog-gitops-project-onboarding/README.md

 ```
 **<1>** Enabled true/false \
 **<2>** Name of the AppProject object, for better cross-reference I am using the name of the namespace here. \
-**<3>** Destination clusters (name and API).
-Basically, a list of destinations could be defined here, but since we separate the values-files per cluster, only one target will be used here. \
-**<4>** List of allowed source repositories \
+**<3>** List of allowed source repositories \
-**<5>** List of RBAC rules with name and description.
+**<4>** List of RBAC rules with name and description.
 While it is possible to create multiple rules, I usually work with one definition per Namespace.
 However, when you have multiple groups with a fine granular permission matrix, you might need to define more. \
-**<6>** List of OpenShift Groups that are allowed for this project.
+**<5>** List of OpenShift Groups that are allowed for this project.
 The group name must be known or is generated by the Helm chart. \
-**<7>** Policies, containing the parameters: action (get, create, update, delete, sync or override), permissions (deny, allow), resources (i.e. applications (==default value)) and object (default = *) \
+**<6>** Policies, containing the parameters: action (get, create, update, delete, sync or override), permissions (deny, allow), resources (i.e. applications (==default value)) and object (default = *) \
-**<8>** Definition of sync windows (timeframe when synchronization is allowed or disallowed).
+**<7>** Definition of sync windows (timeframe when synchronization is allowed or disallowed).
 It defines the application, environment, namespace, as well as a timezone a timeframe and if a manual synchronization is allowed or not.

 #### ResourceQuota